Chill Clinton's girlfriend dumped him while he was a line cook in a nationally lauded restaurant.

 In my experience, line cooks are exceptionally adventurous people.
 Many cooks are attracted to the kitchen because they want to be where the action is.
 They like the noise, adrenaline, and challenge of pushing out hundreds, if not a thousand, meals in one evening.
 The people I've worked with are extremely passionate, fun, and sincere.
 They do what they do every day not because they make money or earn prestige.
 They do it because they love the craft, the sense of camaraderie, and the ability to push themselves every day.

-Line cooks are diligent and hard working.
+Line cooks are diligent and hard-working.
 Many cooks I have met through restaurants have gone on to obtain Masters degrees, open their own businesses, or start successful careers in the arts.
-They are people who are accustomed to being present, and working hard, which is a life skill which they carry with them regardless of whether they remain in the culinary world or not.
+They are people who are accustomed to being present, and working hard, which is a life skill that they carry with them regardless of whether they remain in the culinary world or not.

 So you still may be asking yourself whether or not dating a line cook is for you, and I can't give you a good answer.
 The best piece of advice I can offer is to know your expectations, communicate them to your line cook, and do your best to hold them to whatever standard they agree to while still maintaining a keen understanding that their lifestyle may have certain demands and pressures may not be apparent to you.
 The best thing you can do is be patient while remaining firm with what you need from your partner to be happy.